Zonaria: Century Media and beyond

 On 8 June 2008, Zonaria announce that they had signed a deal with Century Media Records.
 They toured Europe in support of the new album with Satyricon and then joined Vader and Septic Flesh throughout November and December 2008 as part of Vader's 25th anniversary tour.
 Their new album, The Cancer Empire, was released on 17 October 2008, was produced by Fredrik Nordström at Studio Fredman.
 They are currently writing for their new album.
 On 16 January it was announced that Zonaria would support Dark Funeral on their Declaration of Hate tour through mainland UK and Europe in March/April 2010.

 In early 2011, bassist Markus Åkebo left the band, and was replaced by Max Malmer (formerly of Swedish death metal band Death Maze) on a sessional basis.
 Later, an announcement was made that guitarist Caleb Bingham (ex-Five Finger Death Punch) had been hired on a sessional basis to allow Simon Berglund to concentrate on singing.
 In May 2011 the band announced that session bassist Max Malmer will join as permanent band member.
 In the summer of 2012 the band released their third album Arrival Of The Red Sun.
 On 30 November 2012 it was reported on Zonaria's Facebook page that guitarist Emil Nyström and drummer Emanuel Isaksson had departed from the band.

 In 2013, drummer Rickard Lundmark joined Zonaria.
 Also, it was announced that Bingham had relocated to Sweden and had joined Zonaria permanently as lead guitarist.

 In the late fall of 2013 it became apparent that Caleb Bingham had become indebted by the Swedish state and could no longer stay in Sweden.
 This in turn led to Zonaria parting ways with him in March 2014.
 He has since been replaced with Sebastian Westermark.

+Zonaria have not released a new studio album since 2012 and it is not known when the next album will surface, indicating that the band have been on hiatus for many years.